 What You'll Need: Atlantic or Pacific halibut, grass-fed butter, lemon juice, minced garlic clove, black pepper, thyme, dried parsley, whole grain breadcrumbs, green beans, cauliflower, olive oil, salt

-After you preheat the oven to 400°F and toss all the ingredients onto a baking pan, you're work is done, making this meal perfect for time-trapped healthy foodies.
+After you preheat the oven to 400 degrees Fahrenheit and toss all the ingredients onto a baking pan, you're work is done, making this meal perfect for time-strapped healthy foodies.
 Here's how to pull it all together: First, line two baking sheets with foil.
 Then, toss the veggies onto one pan, and put the fish, skin side down onto the other.
-Top the fish with some butter, lemon juice, garlic, pepper, thyme, parsley and breadcrumbs to taste.
+Top the fish with some butter, lemon juice, garlic, pepper, thyme, parsley, and breadcrumbs to taste.
 And drizzle the vegetables with EVOO, salt, and pepper.
 Roast in the preheated oven until beans are slightly shriveled and the fish can be easily flaked—about 20 to 25 minutes.

 Zucchini, Bean & Bulgur Salad

 What You'll Need: Olive oil, red wine vinegar, salt, ground pepper, sliced zucchini, kidney beans, sliced shallot, chopped almonds, bulgur (cooked according to box instructions), crumbled goat cheese, baby kale.